Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

   - striping all adc lines with FFC
   - solder pads to select channel

+#### controller board

+- mount for nano  to allow switching
+- initially push fit 2.54mm header
+  - not a secure fit
+- JST-PH used
+  - crimping required custom cables
+    - could be assembled from other cables
+    - length limited
+  - prohibitevly expensive to crimpers
+  - 3D print helper to allow for crimping with generic crimpers

 ### 3D printing

 - Supports
   - Push fit
+  - adjustable for best average placement
 - Blinkers
+  - reduce noise from other senors
 - mounts
   - MacMini